juancat78/Potential_Talents_NLP/README.md

 ## Project Overview

 This project focuses on applying Natural Language Processing (NLP) techniques to match job titles in the recruitment process.
 The main objective is to evaluate various text embedding models and their performance in ranking job titles based on their semantic similarity to a given query.
-The models tested include **Word2Vec**, **GloVe**, **FastText**, and **SBERT**, which are commonly used in NLP for tasks such as text similarity, recommendation, and search.
+The models tested include Word2Vec, GloVe, FastText, and SBERT, which are commonly used in NLP for tasks such as text similarity, recommendation, and search.

+For each algorithm, a re-ranking strategy was implemented that leverages a set of “star candidates” — manually or semi-automatically selected job titles considered highly relevant.
+The final ranking score for each candidate combines two components: 1) Similarity to the original query (e.g., "human resources manager") and 2) Weighted similarity to the star candidates.

+This approach refines the ranking by giving more weight to titles aligned with both the user query and the previously identified ideal matches.
+After re-ranking, a filtering step was applied based on a defined similarity threshold (cut-off point) to exclude titles below the relevance standard.

 ## Key Techniques